AxonFramework/AxonFramework/README.md

 Axon will also assist in distributing applications to support scalability or fault tolerance, for example.
 The most accessible and quick road forward would be to use [Axon Server](https://developer.axoniq.io/axon-server/overview) to seamlessly adjust message buses to distributed implementations.
 Axon Server provides a distributed command bus, event bus, query bus, and an efficient event store implementation for scalable event sourcing.
-Next to Axon Server, the [Axon Framework organization](https://github.com/AxonFramework) has several extensions that can help in this space too.
+Additionally, the [Axon Framework organization](https://github.com/AxonFramework) has several extensions that can help in this space.

 The accumulation of all this helps you to create a well-structured application without being bothered with the infrastructure.
 Hence, your focus can shift from non-functional requirements to your business functionality.